vreezy/QuillWrapper/README.md

 * Hover, Focus and Error Border Colors and Size,
 * errorMessage like Basic Inputs from Office UI (animation -> slideDownIn20)

-## Blackbox Tests
-TODO

 ## Installation in your Project
-copy the QuillWrapper Component into your Project
+copy the QuillWrapper component into your project and install:
-Intall:
 * npm install react-quill
 * npm i @uifabric/styling --save
 * npm i @fluentui/react